 Let's agree on terminology.

 Service is a general term which refers to a set of capabilities exposed through some sort of protocol which the software can use to communicate with it.
 I treat database as a service, as well as WCF and RESTful services.
-Every physically separated deployment node is a service.
+Every physically separated deployment node (compiled application copied to the server) is a service.
 For the context of this discussion, I will not be referring to the in-process Service Layer and its classes as services, although these can represent the physically deployed service nodes, which are services.

 I know that most applications have databases, and most of them also interact with the outside services.
 I will not emphasize on the difference between the outside services for now (even though I will do that very soon).
 I will only ask to classify the difference between the database and the outside service.
 I'm sure that you consider them as different beasts.
 You work with them differently after all, but maybe you have not caught yourself on this particular thought yet.